US-Volunteer Examiner Group

 No Virtual Backgrounds or blurring may be applied on your Zoom video feed.

 You are allowed only one screen or monitor on the computer.
-Remove/Cover/Unplug any additional monitors within your view, or take a single laptop into a different room.
+Remove/Cover/Unplug any additional monitors within your view, or take both video devices into a different room.

 ❏ Prepare your exam room: The VE Team must protect the integrity of the test environment.
 Be sure you can take the exam uninterrupted.